ADHD in Teenagers

 How to help kids handle the new challenges and expectations of high school

-Former Clinical Psychologist, ADHD and Disruptive Behavior Disorders Center
+Licensed Clinical Psychologist, formerly with the ADHD and Disruptive Behavior Disorders Center

 Child Mind Institute